 You can think of spider veins as smaller versions of varicose veins.
-The treatment and management options spider veins are similar too with topical cream, movement and weight management all contributing to reducing symptoms.
+The treatment and management options spider veins are similar too with a topical cream, movement and weight management all contributing to reducing symptoms.

 Spider veins are normally closer to the skin’s surface and they can appear to be red or blue jagged lines that resemble a spider web, hence the name.
 They are usually located on the legs, much like varicose veins, however, they can be found on the face as well.
 What causes them is also similar to larger swollen veins; the build-up of blood at the valves, but they can also be caused by injury, overexposure to the sun and hormonal fluctuations.